laurenkuehne/grfpChanges/index.md

 ### Sign the letter and comment

-If you agree with the sentiment of this letter, please sign and consider leaving a comment about the importance of the GRFP and impacts of the current uncertainty on you.
+If you support this letter, please sign and consider leaving a comment that shares the impact of the eligibility changes on yourself or those you are working with.
+Looking up and including your Congressional district (there is a question field for this) will help us maximize impact by summarizing and strategically contacting Congresspersons to request their urgent intervention on this issue. **Note: if you signed the previous letter, please re-sign here - there will be an option to allow us to import your comments from the prior letter**

 <!-- Bravenet Embedded Service Code -->
 <script src="https://apps.bravenet.com/go.js?service=guestbook;id=1;usernum=2876504612" type="text/javascript" charset="utf-8"></script>

 ### Share your story

 **2025 Applicants and advisors**
 Call or email your congressional representatives to share your story and the personal impacts to yourself.
 You can look up your [House Representative and Senators](https://www.usa.gov/elected-officials); phone calls are usually best, especially for time-sensitive issues, but emails/web forms are good too.